ben-z/free-sidecar/README.md

     Make sure you have the latest Xcode comandline tools!
 See issues [#2] and [#3].

+1. On Macs without touch bar, the `Use F1, F2, etc. keys as standard function keys` preference may be replaced.
+See [#61] and [#56] for solutions.

 1. General questions to consider before opening an issue:
     1. Did you try wired mode?
     1. Does your device show up in Finder's sidebar?